Optional Online Pre-Course Workshops

 - The significance of regular physical activity, nutritious diet, and restorative sleep in weight regulation.

-- Personal testimonials illustrating the impact of the Benson Henry Institute’s Stress Management and Resiliency Training (SMART) Program on patients’ ability to enhance their self-care practices.
+- Personal testimonials illustrating the impact of the Benson-Henry Institute’s Stress Management and Resiliency Training (SMART) program on patients’ ability to enhance their self-care practices.

 Mind Body Approaches to Weight Management | |